-Automatic payroll deductions shall be made for Federal and State withholding income taxes purposes, health insurance deductions, pension contributions for the Illinois Municipal Retirement Fund, social security tax and any other item ordered by a court or applicable law.
-I.C.M.A., Nationwide, Credit Union, or other similar deductions may be arranged for at the employee's request.
+Automatic payroll deductions shall be made for Federal and State income tax purposes, health insurance deductions, pension contributions for the Illinois Municipal Retirement Fund, social security tax and any other item ordered by a court or applicable law.
 Voluntary deductions may be made for elective programs such as supplemental health or life insurance, tax-deferred retirement/deferred compensation plans, credit union accounts, or similar.
 Please contact the Finance Office for information on payroll deductions.
 Payroll deductions for other good and valid reasons may be authorized by the Director.